CIP43R/ced/README.md

 - Time or condition limited service (vsftpd, custom servers)
 - Allow apache and certbot with apache, too
 - Add more comments
+- Proper check if certain packages are installed (those that are required)

 # Things to keep in mind regarding security
+- SSH servers should ideally be secured with RSA keys.
+They are a fair bit safer than passwords.
+It can be a bit tricky to set it up, especially for a beginner.
+You can easily misconfigure it and end up locking yourself out from your own server!
+This is why it's advised to test the connection in a new terminal before closing the one where you are adjusting your config.
+Because fun fact: The SSH session you are in will remain, even after changing the SSH config and restarting the service!
+That way you can test out different configurations and just open a new terminal to see if you can still login.
 - Fail2ban basically detects intruders by checking the logs of certain applications.
 Each application will have a jail, which basically is a configuration to help fail2ban detect odd behavior.
 Whenever system authentication is being used (i.e. webmin), you technically don't have to add an extra jail, unless you want to filter it separately and have more distinct logs for your bans.
 Webmin however uses the same logs as SSH.
 - VSFTPD is (here) configured to allow all local linux users to use ftp, but restricts them to only get access to their home dir.
 You should probably keep it this way.
 If you want to be extra safe you can specify a custom folder in the home folders to only give users access to a minimal portion.
+- SELinux is a great way to secure your server if you want to have more control over permissions & roles.
+However, it's quite complicated to set up and not recommended for a beginner (in my opinion)

 # Useful locations to keep in sight